microsoft/azure-shortcuts-for-java/README.md

 ## Pre-requisites
 * Java 7+
-* Azure SDK for Java v0.7.0
+* Azure SDK for Java v0.8.0 or higher
 * An Azure subscription

 ## Examples

 ### Creating an authenticated client: